-Do you need to control a turn signal or flasher, switch off the interior lighting after a predefined time, operate the windshield wiper, monitor the battery voltage, and much more?
+You want to control the flasher, switch off the (interior) lighting after a predefined time, operate the windscreen wiper, monitor the battery voltage and much more?
 Then control your vehicles with our relays.

-Relays are electromechanical switches and are used to turn circuits on and off.
+Relays are electromechanical switches and are used to turn circuits on, off and on.
 They offer the ability to control a circuit with high voltages and currents with a small circuit.

 Whether Voltage Monitors, Time Relays, Solid State Relays, Pulse Relays or Flashers – we offer you a wide product portfolio of relays in which you will also find the suitable one for your application.
 Let the following application examples inspire you.

-Voltage Monitor: You can use the Voltage Monitor to monitor your batteries, voltages are defined when the battery is switched on or off.
-They are also used, for example, in fire engines, rescue vehicles, or construction machinery.
+Voltage Monitor: You can use the Voltage Monitor for example to monitor your batteries.
+Voltages are defined at which the battery is switched on or off.
+They are used, for example, in fire engines, rescue vehicles or construction machinery.

-Time Relay: Use our Time Relays to switch features on and off in a defined time range.
-With the Time Relays, you can keep a fan running for a defined time or keep the interior lighting activated for a defined time, and switch radios on or off after a defined time.
+Time Relay: Use our Time Relays to switch consumers on and off in a defined time range.
+With the Time Relays, you can keep a fan running for a defined time or keep the interior lighting activated for a defined time and switch radios on or off after a defined time.

-Standard relays: You can use our standard relays such as the micro relay or the standard relay to control lamps, motors, or fans.
+Standard relays: You can use our standard relays such as the micro relay or the standard relay to control lamps, motors or fans, for example.

 Find out more in our new relay product catalog.